 Just as a visual concept, Spider-Man was a boundary-bursting phenomenon in 1962.
 His powers are gross and grand: He spins gray webs (ewww!) to swing Tarzan-style through the urban jungle (whoa!).
 Most superheroes have big muscles and granite chins, but Spidey's all long limbs and expressively oversize white eyes.

-Yet the brilliant secret of Spider-Man is that he is his own greatest creation: a melancholy loner's escapist fantasy—literally a boy pretending to be a (Spider-)man.
+Yet the brilliant secret of Spider-Man is that he is his own greatest creation: A melancholy loner's escapist fantasy—literally a boy pretending to be a (Spider-)man.
 In his origin story, all that grown-up fun goes to Peter Parker's head—with tragic, Uncle Ben-killing consequences.
-So Spider-Man's stories are less about super-cool power than relatable pressure: money problems, romantic problems, filial-piety problems (Aunt May, sick again!), laundry problems.
+So, Spider-Man's stories are less about supercool power than relatable pressure: money problems, romantic problems, filial-piety problems (Aunt May, sick again!), and laundry problems.

-The Everyguy spirit transcends Spidey's original alter ego.
+The down-to-earth spirit transcends Spidey's original alter ego.
 In 2011, Marvel introduced Miles Morales, a high schooler inspired by Peter's example—and a cause célèbre in the internet's crusade against #SuperheroesSoWhite.
 There's a reason the character inspires such passion.
-He's the superhero for people who love superheroes, a regular guy who saves the city but always struggles to pay the rent.
-So it makes sense that he's No. 2 on our list.
+He's the superhero for people who love superheroes, a regular person who saves the city, but always struggles to pay the rent.
+So, it makes sense that he's No. 2 on our list.
 Most superheroes are aspirational.
 Spidey is the hero who aspires. —Darren Franich

 Find out why we picked Wonder Woman as our top choice right here.